-Allegation of Bullying/Prejudicial Incident Form
+Allegation of Bullying Incident Form

 Name(s) Class

-Alleged Victim
+Alleged Victim !

 Alleged Perpetrator

 Date of latest incident:

 Location of latest incident:

 Type of Incident (Please circle/tick appropriate types)

 Physical Bullying:

+Thysical banying.

 stealing property, damaging property, punching, kicking, physical intimidation, any other physical

 contact which may include hair pulling, spitting, or use of a 'weapon', other:

+·

 Verbal Bullying:

 name calling, insults, jokes, threats, spreading malicious rumours, ridicule of another's

 appearance/disability/mannerisms/ways of speaking, humiliating another publicly, mocking,

 sarcasm, intimidation, other:

 Emotional Bullying:

+induite of other all the all to falls and find a three condi- determination of the control

 isolation, refusal to work with/talk to/ play with/ help others, mobbing the individual, belittling

-another's abilities or achievements, menacing looks, stares or rude gestures, other:
+another's abilities or achieveme nts, menacing looks, stares or rud e gestures, other:

-·
+, 6 86000.
+60, 606

+•

 Cyber Bullying (occurring within school):

-Details of incidents (bullying is repeated, if this is a one off concern, please discuss with class teacher/phase leader and log on Arbor accordingly)

-For Staff: Action/support for child(ren) who has/have been bullied i.e., on-going support, monitoring from staff (please include time frame and follow up actions if required).

-For Staff: Parental Involvement (please specify e.g., dates of contact/meetings, details of information received)
+Details of incidents (bullying is repeated, if this is a one off concern, please discuss with class teacher/phase leader and log on Arbor accordingly) teacher, phase leader and log on Arbor accordingly) For Staff: Action/support for child(ren) who has/have been bullied i.e., on-going support, monitoring from staff (please include time frame and follow up actions if required). (preuse moraue and renew up decision required).
+For Staff: Parental Involvement (please specify e.g., dates of contact/meetings, details of information received) information received/